 2012-13: Gogol saw limited time for San Jose’s AHL affiliate in Worcester in his second pro season.
 An upper-body injury and then concussion-like symptoms in December limited him early in the year and Gogol was a healthy scratch at times in the second half.
 Primarily in an energy line/enforcer role, he was second to Sharks’ heavyweight Matt Pelech with 139 penalty minutes, finishing -4 with 4 goals and 2 assists in 38 games.
 Worcester missed the AHL playoffs after finishing fourth in the Atlantic Division.

 Curt Gogol is a scrappy offensively challenged winger with the competitive spirit of a lion.
 What he lacks in hockey skills he makes up for it with hard work and determination.
-He is not the most intelligent player despite having all the tools necessary to become a respectable two-way forward.
-He continues to take bad penalties and his average defensive game might not be enough to get him to the show.
-At best Gogol projects to be a fourth line checker.
-If he ever does make it though, he will be a fan favorite.
+He will take bad penalties and his defensive game is average.